-There’s a logjam at third place with multiple NFL players having won four Super Bowl rings over the course of their careers.
+There’s a logjam at third place, with multiple NFL players having won four Super Bowl rings over the course of their careers.

 There are two franchises tied at the top of the list.
 The Buffalo Bills and Minnesota Vikings have both gone 0-4 in four Super Bowl appearances.

-Three clubs have gone 0-2 in a pair of trips:
+Two clubs have gone 0-2 in a pair of trips:

 Another three teams have gone 0-1 in their lone Super Bowl appearance:

 There are four franchises that are still waiting for their first trip to the Super Bowl:

 - Cleveland Browns